MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/system-requirements-channel-integration-framework.md

 - Google Chrome

 > [!NOTE]
-> Ensure microphone and speaker access is not blocked by browser policy for voice and video channels.
+> Ensure that microphone and speaker access is not blocked by browser policy for voice and video channels.

 ## Domains